mohammadalshikh/concogrades/README.md

-# Classroom Management Website - Python Flask
+# ConcoGrades - Python Flask
 Source code belongs to a school project done back in 2022.

 ## How to run